benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

 {%
   include 'partials/image-with-caption.html'
   image:"bracelet-bay-02.jpg"
-  caption:"Bracelet Bay towards Mumbles lighthouse" alt-text:"Sandy beach with rocks at the shore.
+  caption:"Bracelet Bay towards Mumbles lighthouse." alt-text:"Sandy beach with rocks at the shore.
 In the distance is a lighthouse on a small rocky island."
 %}

+There's a large car park, a restaurant and playground nearby.

 - Date: 16 October 2022
 - Location: [Bracelet Bay on Open Street Map](https://www.openstreetmap.org/#map=17/51.567019/-3.978289)